Dr. Robert F. Mullen

 Unexpected Situations are those anxiety-provoking Situations we do not anticipate, and those that suddenly get out of hand.

 - Situation: The set of circumstances ̶ the facts, conditions, and incidents affecting us at a particular time in a particular place.
 For social anxiety disorder and other emotional dysfunctions, a Situation is an occasion or event that generates anxiety or stress such that it impacts our emotional well-being and quality of life.
-Examples include restaurants, the classroom, job interview, speaking in front of a group, and socializing with strangers.
+Examples include restaurants, the classroom, job interviews, speaking in front of a group, and socializing with strangers.

 - Fears and apprehensions: The stress-provoking feelings developed by our life-consistent negative self-beliefs and images.
 Examples include the fears of saying or doing something stupid; being criticized or rejected; being the center of attention; engaging in conversation.